 Social media gives smaller companies a free platform for story-gathering and a cost-effective way to create buzz leading up to the anniversary year.
 It is not just an effective component of an anniversary campaign, but essential.
 So are you wondering how to celebrate a company anniversary on social media?
 Here are eight company anniversary social media post ideas to promote your company before, during, and after your milestone year.

-How did a 100-year-old marshmallow treat became everyone’s favorite millennial Twitter personality?
+How did a 100-year-old marshmallow treat become everyone’s favorite millennial Twitter personality?
 A single tweet.

 This is a tweet from Moon Pie responding to Hostess Snacks on Twitter.
 Hostess Snacks said "Hostess has declared Golden CupCakes the official snack cake of the eclipse. #SolarEclipse2017.
 Moon Pie responded "Lol ok".